 What Do WE Appraise?

 In addition to generalist knowledge, we have professional experience and knowledge in 18th-21st century American and European works.
-We also consult with a wide array of specialists with niche knowledge in their fields.
+We also work with a wide array of specialists with niche knowledge in their fields.

 Decorative ArtS – silver, ceramics, Glass & furniture

 Residential CONTENT – furnishings & designer interiors